All Tonic.ai guides

 Use cases

-Typically, redaction is used in scenarios that require stricter privacy, such as legal document sharing or healthcare record distribution, where sensitive information must be removed entirely.
+Typically, redacted data is used in scenarios that require stricter privacy, such as legal document sharing or healthcare record distribution, where sensitive information must be removed entirely.
 Masking, on the other hand, is often applied in development or testing environments to simulate real-world data without risking a privacy breach.

 Data utility